RKR21/cardsharks/docs/DesignDoc.md

   * Rohan Rao

 ## Executive Summary
-This is a summary of the project.

-### Purpose
 This e-store is an online hub that allows users to buy, sell, and trade their trading cards with ease.
 Our e-store's special trading feature supports fast and easy card trading between users.
-Customers can expand their card collection like never before.
+With these seamless transactions, customers can expand their card collection like never before.

+### Purpose
+This design document is the blueprint of a website that enables users to buy, sell, and trade trading cards.
+The site consists of a user friendly interface that allows collectors to easily browse and search for their desired cards.
+Our customers will be able to make an offer with one of their cards and send it to another user who will then accept or decline the trade.
+They can also quickly make purchases by saving their payment information on-site.
+These features and tools will let trading card enthusiasts enjoy their hobby to the fullest.

 ### Glossary and Acronyms